kub-chain/bitkubchain-sdk-ios/README.md

 # Bitkub Chain SDK

-Software Developer Kit that allow you to access various features provided Bitkub Chain.
+Software Developer Kit that allow you to access various features provided by Bitkub Chain.

 ## Installation